 Your entryway says welcome, come on in, and relax.
 Take off those shoes or boots and prepare for some great socializing and hospitality.
-If your decor is rustic themed, your entryway needs to reflect that style.
+If you’ve applied all those charming rustic ideas to your bedroom, kitchen, and living room, if you’ve decided that your decor is rustic themed, your entryway needs to reflect that style.
 Even a small foyer can be welcoming and stylish.
 The rustic style of dark wood, metals, vintage, and distressed, lends itself to some great decorating options that are warm and charming.

 Distressed, reclaimed, and wood grain